 - Everything included as standard: surveys, events, mailshots, sentiment, reporting and the public portal

-- UK-based support with a dedicated Client Success Manager and a four-week implementation
+- UK-based support with a named UK Client Success Manager, a managed SLA on every subscription, and implementation in four to six weeks

 Cons: